justinnoor/pfhowto/README.md

-# How to Configure PF on a FreeBSD 12.1 Digital Ocean Droplet Draft
+# How to Configure PF on a FreeBSD 12.1 Digital Ocean Droplet Part 1 (1ST DRAFT)

 ### Introduction

 Networks are hostile places.
-Every organization will face this reality unless they are completely offline and internally secure.
+Every organization will face this reality unless they are completely offline and have no internal threats.
 The firewall is arguably one of the most important lines of defense against cyber attacks.
 The ability to configure a firewall from scratch is an empowering skill that enables the administrator take control of their networks.

 In this tutorial we build a firewall from the ground up on a FreeBSD 12.01 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering application that is maintained by the [OpenBSD](https://www.openbsd.org) project.
 [PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is a foundational tool in the world of Unix administration.
 It is known for its simple-syntax, user-friendliness, and astonishing power.

 This lesson is *not* a command reference.
-Instead we will build a working ruleset that can used as a formidable starting point for new FreeBSD droplets on the Digital Ocean platform.
-We will start with the simplest ruleset possible, and progress into more advanced concepts such as proactive defense, bandwidth management, redundancy, and more.
+It is designed to create a working base ruleset for FreeBSD droplets on the Digital Ocean platform.
+This base ruleset can serve as a formidable starting point for new droplets.
+After creating our base ruleset we will progress into more advanced concepts such as anchors, adaptive rulesets, blacklisting, and more.

 ## Goals